 DISCLOSURE: Some of the links in this post contain affiliate links, which come at no cost to you.
 Know that I only promote products I personally use and stand behind.
 To learn more about my affiliates, please review my disclosure policy.

 Yes!
 I’m back with another free printable to entertain your kids!
 Unlike my Nature Scavenger Hunt, this 5 senses Christmas Scavenger Hunt doesn’t include any pictures, only words for each item on the list.
 That’s because it’s a great activity to inspired creative thinking by your child!
+UPDATE: I’ve removed my URL at the bottom so feel free to print and gift without any suspicion!

 Each item of this scavenger hunt includes an item discovered by one of the 5 senses.
 For example: your child might see a jingle bell as “something metal” or that same item could be “something that makes noise”.
 Cookies can be “something that smells sweet” or candy canes can be “something striped.”